MagneticDuck/altitude-printer/README.md

 ## usage

-For now the only way to get your hands on this is to build it from source with the Haskell build system Cabal:
+You can either build it from source with the Haskell build system Cabal:

+    $ cabal sanbox init
     $ cabal install
-    $ cat log.txt ./dist/build/altitude-printer/altitude-printer > output
+    $ cat log.txt | ./dist/dist-sandbox-b4f4b4f1/build/altitude-printer/altitude-printer > output

--
+Or download the already built binary from the releases tab.